lanzaj/boot2root/writeup1.md

 - We can see our server's address is `192.168.56.3` and notice it listens on different ports with a http(s) server, an ssh service and a ftp service.

-- So our first idea was to try and reach the website hosted on the server.
+- So our first idea was to try and reach the website(s) hosted on the server.
 To do so, we used dirsearch:

 ```
  $ git clone https://github.com/maurosoria/dirsearch.git --depth 1